Rescuers sift Beirut rubble amid signs of life a month after blast | Law-Order

 Rescuers sift Beirut rubble amid signs of life a month after blast

-A crane helped lift steel girders and other heavy debris carefully from the ruins.
+A mechanical digger pulled steel girders and other heavy debris from the ruins.
 Residents gathered nearby, hoping someone could be found, while some said the government had not done enough to help.

 ALSO READ